 - 7.5.1.
 This section applies to employees, irrespective of the type of employment contract, undergoing gender reassignment. - 7.5.2.
 People undergoing gender reassignment are usually expected by current protocols to 'live in role' for a period of time.
 They may then be prescribed hormone therapy.
 They may then choose to undergo surgical procedures.
 People who undergo gender reassignment may not undergo surgical procedures.
 A person is legally protected even if they never seek medical support.9 - 7.5.3.
 Staff must not be treated less favourably because they are undergoing gender reassignment.
-For example, if a person requires time off for an operation or medical appointment, they must be provided with time off from work under the organisations policies as they would apply to anyone else absent from work due to an operation or medical appointment The manager should discuss with the member of staff what type of appointments or time off, they will require associated with gender reassignment.
+For example, if a person requires time off for an operation or medical appointment, they must be provided with time off from work under the organisations policies as they would apply to anyone else absent from work due to an operation or medical appointment The manager should discuss with the member of staff what type of appointments or time off, they will require associated with gender reassignment. - 7.5.4.
+Appendix C sets out a procedure to be followed to support someone undergoing gender reassignment.

-8 Gender Identity Research and Education Society (GIRES) - Equality and Diversity Transgender Policy Guide for Employers 2015 - last accessed February 2024
+8 Gender Identity Research and Education Society(GIRES) - Equality and Diversity Transgender Policy Guide for Employers 2015 - last accessed February 2024